Mónica Naranjo: New projects

 In 2014, Mónica was part of the jury of the programme Tu cara me suena (Your face sounds familiar to me) which was broadcast by Antena 3.
 That same year, she was also a juror in the Spanish selection for the Eurovision Song Contest, which was won by Ruth Lorenzo, with whom she would perform in future concerts.

 In 2017, she was also a juror in Operación Triunfo 2018, whose participation was controversial due to her sincere but also severe critics to the participating performers.

 In 2019, Mónica debuted her new television show called Mónica y el Sexo (Sex and Mónica) on which the performer talks openly about the problems brought by her recent divorce from Óscar Tarruella who had been her husband for 16 years.
 Her song "Tú y yo y el loco amor" (You and me and that crazy love) was released as the principal song of the OST of the same name film.
 After that, she started working in a new project called "Mes Excentricités", a project that will be split in three EP's, of which the first one, entitled "Le psiquiatrique" will be released in middle 2019.
 The first single entitled "Doble Corazón" will be released during the Gay Pride parade in Madrid.

 In 2020, the singer presented the popular but at the same time controversial reality show "La isla de las tentaciones" (Temptation island) and also performed the opening theme of the program.
 At the same time, she worked on the second volume of the EP series "Mes Excentricités" entitled "Les quatre saisons".
 This second volume will feature a cover of Radiohead's song Creep.

-Monica Naranjo released her new single from the new album, Mimétika, which will be released in 2022, "Lagrimas de un Angel" on November 4.
+Mónica released her new single from the album, Mimétika, released in 2022, "Lagrimas de un Angel" on November 4.